- Official Resources

-Places to Eat & Drink
+- Places to Eat & Drink

 Surrounded by some of the highest peaks in the West, residents of this Eastern Sierra town know they’ve got a good thing going.
 It’s a place that attracts serious outdoor lovers who take to the slopes of Mammoth Mountain in winter, then swap their skis for hiking boots and mountain bikes when the snow melts.
 Fortunately, these locals like to share their idyllic home.
+Read on for ideas on what to do in Mammoth or check out these recommendations from a local.

 In the summer, come listen to the blues and taste world-class brews during the Bluesapalooza music festival.
 Ride Mammoth Mountain’s scenic gondola, which climbs to the mountain’s summit at 11,053 feet for jaw-dropping views of surrounding high-altitude peaks.
 Fly-fish in clear mountain streams and high alpine lakes.
-Hike or ride your bike in Mammoth Lakes Basin.
+Take a stroll or ride your bike in Mammoth Lakes Basin.

 Visiting hikers in particular will love the Little Lakes Valley, a spectacular, glacier-carved canyon bursting with lakes and wildflowers.
 And golfers can find out if elevation affects their game at two of the highest courses in the state: Sierra Star Golf Course and Snowcreek Golf Course, where players enjoy views of the Sherwin Range, Mammoth Mountain, and the White Mountains.

 In winter, Mother Nature is very good to Mammoth Lakes.
 The mountain town’s signature peak, Mammoth Mountain, gets more than 30 feet of snow on average, so the ski season often lasts well into summer.
 Mix things up with a day on the slopes at nearby June Mountain, a local favorite that’s ultra-relaxed and family-friendly.
-Downhill is not the only way to go either.
-Take a snowcat tour in the backcountry with Minaret Vista Tours, or try tubing or surf sledding after dark at Woolly’s Tube Park, where fans of snow and speed of every age can hurtle down the groomed lanes.
+Skiing and boarding are not the only ways to get your downhill adrenaline fix—try tubing or surf sledding after dark at Woolly’s Tube Park, where fans of snow and speed of every age can hurtle down the groomed lanes.
 On select dates during the season, take advantage of the park’s Electric Tubing nights under the moon, stars, and some lights.
-Check to see if the Toyota U.S. Grand Prix of Snowboard and Freeskiing will be taking place while you’re there—Mammoth hosts it every winter or early spring, and it’s a great way to get an up-close view of serious shredding from multiple vantage points.
+Or switch things up with the more serene nighttime experience of one of Mammoth's guided full-moon cross-country treks.

 No matter the season, Mammoth Lakes makes a perfect base camp for exploring local hot springs.
 Some 760,000 years ago, a massive volcano exploded in this region, creating a network of steaming water underground.
 Head east to Benton Hot Springs to relax in any of nine outdoor hot tubs at The Inn at Benton Hot Springs.
 Or cruise south to Keough Hot Springs, first opened as a medicinal and health retreat in 1919.
 (Stop by the Mammoth Lakes Welcome Center for directions to these and other hot springs.)